Eating Disorder Treatment Baltimore Therapy Group

 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) is used by mental health experts to diagnose mental health conditions.
 While the DSM-5 doesn’t cover every type of eating disorder, it outlines the most common types, disorder symptoms, and their diagnostic criteria.
 Diagnosis and treatment recommendations are based on the latest research in the field.

-Often, individuals with eating disorders will have symptoms of another mental health condition, such as obsessive-compulsive disorder (OCD), substance abuse, or a personality disorder, that requires treatment.
+Often, individuals with eating disorders will have symptoms of another mental health condition, such as obsessive-compulsive disorder (OCD), anxiety disorders, substance abuse, or a personality disorder, that requires treatment.
 Whenever possible, it’s important to identify and address all mental health issues to ensure a long-lasting recovery.
+A multidisciplinary team of professionals can provide integrated care, collaborating to address the complex needs of individuals with eating disorders and co-occurring conditions.

 Types of Eating Disorders